-In 2005/06 the Council's leisure centre operation transferred to South Ribble Community Leisure Limited (SRCLL), which is a company with charitable objectives.
-The Council pay SRCLL a Leisure Services Fee (LSF) for the running of its leisure centres.
+In 2005/06 the council's leisure centre operation transferred to South Ribble Community Leisure Limited (SRCLL), which is a company with charitable objectives.
+The council pay SRCLL a Leisure Services Fee (LSF) for the running of its leisure centres.
 The contract with SRCLL is for a period of 15 years and 10 months which commenced on 1 June 2005.

 Name of Undertaking South Ribble Community Leisure Limited

 Type of Organisation Limited liability.

 Nature of Business Provision and Development of leisure facilities in South Ribble

 SRBC share holding 14.2%

-Grant Paid in the Year £0.022m
+Grant Paid in the Year £0.023m

-Leisure Services Fee £0.200m
+Leisure Services Fee £0.246m

-Creditor/Debtor There was an outstanding creditor balance of £0.017m at 31 March 2019
+Creditor/Debtor There were no outstanding creditor balances at 31 March 2020